corbindavenport/imageshare/README.md

 The main ImageShare server is hosted at [theimageshare.com](http://theimageshare.com/).
 If your device can scan QR codes with a camera, scan the below QR code to open it.
 The site uses a non-secure HTTP connection by default for best compatibility, but your data is not encrypted in transit.

-**Nintendo console users:** You can scan QR codes with the Nintendo 3DS by pressing the L + R buttons on the home screen, then pressing the QR code button.
+**Nintendo 3DS users:** Press the L + R buttons on the home screen, press the QR code button, then scan the below code.
+After opening, tap the star button in the browser to save it as a bookmark.

 <div align="center"><img src="qr-img-http.png" alt="QR code"></div>

 Once you have ImageShare open, bookmark it or add it to your home screen for easy access.
-Nintendo 3DS users can tap the star button in the browser to save it.

 If you have a more modern browser or device that supports the [Let's Encrypt ISRG Root X1 certificate](https://letsencrypt.org/docs/certificate-compatibility/), you can use ImageShare over an encrypted HTTPS connection.
 You can try it by opening `https://theimageshare.com` instead of `http://theimageshare.com`.

 ## Privacy Policy & Terms of Service